scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 * Code may be typeset with highlighting provided by Pygments [Pyg]_—this includes any language supported by Pygments, not just Python.
   Unicode is supported.
-* Native Python code is fully supported.
+* Native Python code is fully supported, including imports from ``__future__``.
 No changes to Python code are required to make it compatible with PythonTeX.

 This paper presents the main features of PythonTeX and considers several examples.
-It also briefly discusses the internal workings of the program.
+It also briefly discusses the internal workings of the package.
 For additional information, please consult the full documentation and source code at https://github.com/gpoore/pythontex.